-Bedroom – A room or space 70 square feet of floor area or greater, with egress window and closet, used or intended to be used for sleeping.
+Bedroom – For Townhouses or buildings with one or two units, a room or space 70 square feet of floor area or greater, with egress window and closet, used or intended to be used for sleeping.
 A "den," "library," "home office" with a closet, egress window, and 70 square feet of floor area or greater or other similar rooms shall count as a Bedroom, but living rooms and foyers shall not.
+For all other Dwelling Units, a room or space used or intended to be used for sleeping.
+A Dwelling Unit where this space is also used as the primary living space shall still be counted as one bedroom.

 Biomass Fuel – Plant or animal waste materials that have been processed to be capable of providing useful heat through combustion.

-British thermal unit (Btu) – An energy unit equal to the amount of heat needed to raise one pound of water one degree Fahrenheit at a constant pressure of one atmosphere; equal to approximately 1055 joules.
+British Thermal Unit (Btu) – An energy unit equal to the amount of heat needed to raise one pound of water one degree Fahrenheit at a constant pressure of one atmosphere; equal to approximately 1055 joules.

-Certified Rater – An individual who has become qualified to conduct home energy ratings through certification by an Approved Rating Provider.
+Certified Rater – An individual who has become qualified to conduct Energy Ratings through certification by an Approved Rating Provider.

+Chiller – Vapor compression cooling equipment that uses the outdoor air or water circulated through a Cooling Tower as a heat sink for cooling and absorbs heat from conditioned space by means of a hydronic cold water distribution system.

-Coefficient of Performance (COP) – The ratio of the rate of heat delivered to the rate of energy input, in consistent units, for a complete heat pump system under designated operating conditions.
+Coefficient of Performance (COP) – The ratio of the rate of heat delivered to the rate of energy input, in consistent units, for a complete Heat Pump system under designated operating conditions.

+Commercial Building – All buildings that are not included in the definition of Residential Buildings.

+Compartmentalization Boundary – The surface area that bounds the Infiltration Volume.

-Conditioned Floor Area (CFA) – The floor area of the Conditioned Space Volume within a building, minus the floor area of attics, floor cavities, crawlspaces, and basements below air sealed and insulated floors.
+Conditioned Floor Area (CFA) – The floor area of the Conditioned Space Volume within a building or Dwelling Unit, not including the floor area of attics, crawlspaces, and basements below air sealed and insulated floors.
 The following specific spaces are addressed to ensure consistent application of this definition:

-The floor area of a wall cavity that is Conditioned Space Volume shall be included.
+The floor area of a wall assembly that is adjacent to Conditioned Space Volume shall be included.

-The floor area of a basement shall only be included if the party conducting evaluations has either:
+The floor area of a basement shall be included if the party conducting the evaluation has either:

 Obtained an ACCA Manual J, S, and either B or D report and verified that both the heating and cooling equipment and distribution system are designed to offset the entire design load of the volume, or,

-Verified through visual inspection that both the heating and cooling equipment and distribution system serve the volume and, in the judgement of the party conducting evaluations, are capable of maintaining the heating and cooling temperatures specified by the Thermostat section in Table 4.2.2(1) of ANSI/RESNET/ICC 301-2014.
+Verified through visual inspection that both the heating and cooling equipment and distribution system serve the volume and, in the judgement of the party conducting evaluations, are capable of maintaining the heating and cooling temperatures specified by the Thermostat section in Table 4.2.2(1).

 The floor area of a garage shall be excluded, even when it is conditioned.